njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-alerts.rst

 Alerts
 ##################

 The `vui-alerts <https://www.npmjs.com/browse/keyword/vui>`_ library contains Less mixins and CSS that can be used to apply alert styles to a containing element.
-In most cases you'll want to apply this alert style to a simple container for a message; however, the contents of the container doesn't have to be limited to just text (for example, the container can include images, buttons, other HTML, and so on).
+In most cases you'll want to apply this alert style to a simple container for a message; however, you don’t have to limit the container’s contents to just text (for example, the container can include images, buttons, other HTML, and so on).

 .. role:: example